cssd-bot/CCSD-Chatbots/POC-SuperintendentAgent/README.md

 # CCSD-Chatbots - POC-Superintendent Agent

-DialogFlow POC Agent for Superintendent use
+DialogFlow POC Agent, intended for Superintendent use

 You will need to have a Google Account and go to https://console.dialogflow.com/ Create your intial Agent